Stochastic Modified Flows for Riemannian Stochastic Gradient Descent: Introduction

 \subsection{Overview of the literature}

 Diffusion approximations of Euclidean SGD in the small learning rates regime have been introduced by Li, Tai and E in~\cite{li2017stochastic} and~\cite{LiTaiE2019}.
 Following these original papers several results were derived for SDE approximations of SGD, e.g. generator based proofs~\cite{feng2018semigroups, hu2019}, approximations for SGD without reshuffling~\cite{ankirchner2022towards} and uniform-in-time estimates for strongly convex objective functions~\cite{feng2020uniform, lei2022}.
 Feng et al. presented a diffusion approximation for SGD performed on the sphere~\cite{feng2018semigroups}.
 In~\cite{gess2023stochastic}, a Euclidean analog of the stochastic modified flow (\ref{eq:SDEintro}) has been proposed in order to approximate the multi-point motion of SGD.
 This work also presents an approximation for the dynamics of SGD in the small learning rate - infinite width scaling regime for overparametrized neural networks.
 A diffusion approximation result for SGD with time-dependent learning rate has been derived in~\cite{fontaine2021convergence}.
+In~\cite{schwarz2023efficient} the concept of second order retractions is used in order to approximate the Brownian motion on a Riemannian manifold in a cost-efficient way.
+This result generalizes the classical Donsker's theorem in the Riemannian setting, see~\cite{jorgensen1975central}.
 For a discussion on the validity of the diffusion approximation for finite (non-infinitesimal) learning rate see~\cite{li2021validity}.

 The derivation of stochastic continuum limits of SGD has proven instrumental in the analysis of optimization dynamics in several regards.
 For example, one of the motivations for the diffusion approximation of SGD is to simplify the derivation of optimal hyperparameter schedules, e.g. for the learning rate \cite{li2017stochastic} or the batch-size \cite{zhao2022batch, perko2023unlocking}, using optimal control theory.
 Regarding the asymptotic behavior of SGD, diffusion approximations can be used for finding a Lyapunov function~\cite{gess2023convergence, bach2023systematic}, developing dynamical systems arguments~\cite{fehrman2020}, investigating the critical noise decay rate for the convergence property~\cite{dereich2022cooling} and analyzing the implicit bias of SGD~\cite{wojtowytschII,li2021happens}.